realworldocaml/book/en/08-imperative-programming.md

 final assignment would become part of the `None -> ...` case, which is not what we want.

 Note also that we do all of the side-effecting operations at the very end of each function.
 This is good practice because it minimizes the chance that such operations will be interrupted with an exception, leaving the data structure in an inconsistent state.

-## Mutable data structures
+## Primitive mutable data

 We've already encountered two different forms of mutable data: records with mutable fields, and arrays.
-We'll discuss those, and a few other forms of mutable data, in more detail now.
+These are two of the building blocks of imperative programming in OCaml.
+We discuss those, and a few others, below.

 ### Array-like data